-Book summary and John Izzo’s fascinating account on the pursuit of happiness
+Book summary and John Izzo’s fascinating account on pursuit of happiness

-We are in the relentless pursuit of happiness.
-Happiness is our natural state, for each of us and humanity as a whole.
+We are relentless pursuit of happiness.
+Happiness is natural state, for each of us and humanity as whole.

-This inspiring book describes the disguises these thieves wear, the tools they use to break into our hearts, and how to lock them out once and for all.
-Here are the five thieves of Happiness:
+This inspiring book describes the disguises these thieves wear, the tools to break in hearts, and how to lock them out once and for all.
+Here are five thieves of Happiness:

 Thief 1: Control